 Successfully qualifying and targeting leads involves effort from both the sales and marketing teams.
 Make sure they agree on the characteristics of a qualified lead so the rest of your strategy can seamlessly fall into place.

-2. Shift your strategy
+2. Shift your strategy for generating leads.

 One of the main reasons small businesses focus on lead volume is because it’s easier to measure quantity over quality.
 But we all know running a successful business isn’t about taking the easy route.

 If you’re currently incentivizing volume, it could be killing your overall sales.
 Just about any lead looks “qualified” to someone focused on getting more, rather than better, leads.
 Consider a shift to marketing-generated and marketing-influenced revenue as the true success metric.
 This will force marketers to measure attribution and campaign effectiveness, which will be more beneficial in the long run.

 3. Get leads by establishing buyer personas.

 Getting inside the brain of your buyer provides a level of insight that no other marketing activity can replicate.
 Customer surveys, sales call participation, focus groups and secret shopping are all excellent tools for learning what your target buyers and influencers need to build trust.

 4. Generate leads by making your research tangible.